wp-plugins/media-library-assistant/readme.txt

 = 2.02 =
 * New: For the **Media/Add New screen, a new Bulk Edit area** lets you assign taxonomy terms and change standard or custom fields as new items are uploaded to the Media Library.
-* New: The **"checked on top" option for checklist-style taxonomy meta boxes** can be set or cleared on the Settings/Media Library Assistant General tab.
-* New: An enhanced array of "CAMERA"-related fields is provided as part of the EXIF metadata.
+* New: An enhanced array of **"CAMERA"-related fields is provided as part of the EXIF metadata**.
 They contain more attractive and useful versions of "ExposureBiasValue", "ExposureTime", "Flash", "FNumber", "FocalLength", "ShutterSpeed" and a number of "Other Tags".
+See the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") section or the Settings/Media Library Assistant Documentation tab for more information.
+* New: For **IPTC/EXIF and Custom Field mapping**, you can **cancel and then resume mapping activity**.
+You can also specify a starting offset for the resumes activity, allowing you to skip over previously-processed items or to re-process items.
 * New: For mapping rules and `[mla_gallery]`, **"timestamp", "date" and "fraction" format options** can be used to format IPTC/EXIF metadata values, custom fields and other Data Sources.
+See the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") section or the Settings/Media Library Assistant Documentation tab for more information.
 * New: For `[mla_gallery]`, `parent_name` (slug) and `parent_permalink` have been added to the Attachment-specific substitution parameters for the markup template Item part.
 * New: For `[mla_gallery]`, the `mla_terms_taxonomies` parameter can be used for "Keyword(s) Search" to control which taxonomies are included if `mla_search_fields` includes "terms".
-* New: For **IPTC/EXIF and Custom Field mapping**, you can cancel and then resume mapping activity.
-You can also specify a starting offset for the resumes activity, allowing you to skip over previously-processed items or to re-process items.
+* New: The **"checked on top" option for checklist-style taxonomy meta boxes** can be set or cleared on the Settings/Media Library Assistant General tab.
 * New: For **IPTC/EXIF and Custom Field mapping**, `[+iptc:ALL_IPTC+]` is now a synonym for `[+exif:ALL_IPTC+]`.
-* New: Coverage of field-level substitution parameters in the Settings/Media LIbrary Assistant Documentation tab has been re-organized, clarified and expanded.
+* New: Coverage of field-level substitution parameters in the Settings/Media Library Assistant Documentation tab has been re-organized, clarified and expanded.
 * New: A reference to plugin translation and the MLA Internationalization Guide have been added to the Settings/Media Library Assistant Documentation tab.
 * Fix: For the Media Manager/Media Grid Enhancements, PHP notice messages are avoided when the WordPress "current_screen" value is not set by other themes and plugins, such as the "Total theme and Visual Composer".
+* Fix: Multiple ALT Text (_wp_attachment_image_alt) values no longer cause PHP Warning messages; only the first value is used for `[mla_gallery]` and the Quick Edit area.
 * Fix: Some of the "Creating a new Translation" instructions in the MLA Internationalization Guide have been improved.
 * Fix: many of the translation strings have been re-organized to simplify translation efforts.
 * Fix: For `[mla_gallery]`, any "alt=" and "class=" attributes coded in the `mla_image_attributes` parameter will override and replace the existing "alt=" and/or "class=" attributes in the "img" tag.
 This avoids the confusion of having two instances of the attribute(s) in the tag.
+* Fix: For `[mla_gallery]`, documentation of a **WordPress 4.0+ change** that affects taxonomy, date and custom field (meta) queries has been added, including a work-around to **avoid "Invalid mla_gallery tax_query"** errors.
 * Fix: For `[mla_gallery]`, the **Google File Viewer (mla_viewer) has been replaced**.
 Recent changes by Google, beyond MLA control, have removed support for the original feature.
 The interim fix allows you to substitute an appropriate icon for non-image file types.
 See the Documentation tab for more information.
 * Fix: For **IPTC/EXIF and Custom Field mapping**, custom field names with mixed case, spaces and punctuation characters are now properly handled.
 Custom field names with HTML reserved characters such as quotes and angle brackerts are properly escaped for display purposes.
 * Fix: For the Media/Assistant submenu table, column headers containing HTML reserved characters are now properly escaped for display purposes.